Our research is editorially independent but we may earn a commission for purchases made through our links.

-Known for an ample amount of water activities, the 1,350 miles of pristine coastline along Florida’s shores are a perfect place for beach-goers to try their hand at surfing.
+Known for its ample amount of water activities, the 1,350 miles of pristine coastline along Florida’s shores is a perfect place for beach-goers wanting to try their hand at surfing.
 With endless sunshine, less intimidating waves, and consistent swells, Florida has the perfect combination for a surfer of any skill level to take their board out on the water.
 You don’t have to be the next Kelly Slater to catch a wave at one of these top surfing beaches in the Sunshine State.

 A South Florida surfing icon, Sebastian Inlet is East Coast surfing at its best.
 Here you’ll find long, adventurous rides on the North Side with the famed First, Second, and Third peaks being the most popular with locals.